xiang1103/KD-Language-Transfer/README.md

 - Student Model:

 ### Problems to Resolve:
-- How to define language capabilitites and quantify we have improved?
+- How to define language capabilities and quantify we have improved?
     - Cross compare with existing LLMs like GPT with multiple rounds of conversation
+    - Test reasoning capabilities: Chain of thought; give an answer and ask it to explain the process.
 - How to train the student model to perform well on drug editing?
 - What tasks to use from drug editing?
 And find corresponding data for those for training.
 - How does the knowledge distillation training process work?